-On this page the medical malpractice lawyer at The Doan Law Firm will begin a series of articles presenting an overview of why surgical procedures performed at ASCs may pose an unnecessary risk of serious complications or, in extreme cases, untimely deaths.
+On this page the Houston personal injury lawyer at The Doan Law Firm will begin a series of articles presenting an overview of why surgical procedures performed at ASCs may pose an unnecessary risk of serious complications or, in extreme cases, untimely deaths.
 In a companion article, he will review specific circumstances that could suggest medical malpractice.

 “… a public or private facility, not a part of a hospital, which provides surgical or obstetrical treatment performed under general or regional anesthesia in an operating room environment to patients not requiring hospitalization.”